Selling on FB Marketplace - 16 Key Considerations for Higher Conversions

 Studies show people are more likely to hit “buy” when they know the item’s coming in a neat, branded box!

-Here are some examples of great photos for the FB Marketplace.
+Here are some examples of great photos — something that can make selling on FB Marketplace a lot easier.

 Finally, consider videos!
 They’re a fantastic tool for ramping up your listing’s engagement.
 Here are two surefire ways to go: